Reciprocal versus Parasocial Relationships in Online Social Networks: Related Work

 \section{Related Work}

-\myparatight{Measuring reciprocity} Garlaschelli and Loffredo~\cite{Garlaschelli04} measured reciprocity in various networks (e.g., WWW, email networks, etc.).
+We first briefly review previous measurement studies involving reciprocity, then we review approaches to predict reciprocal edges.
+Finally, we discuss the differences between reciprocal edge prediction and other classical link mining tasks.

+\myparatight{Measuring reciprocity} A few studies looked into the reciprocity (i.e., the fraction of links that are symmetric) in a static snapshot of an OSN.
+For instance, Mislove et al.~\cite{Mislove07} measured the reciprocity to be 0.62 on Flickr and 0.79 on YouTube, and Kwak et al.~\cite{Kwak10} measured the reciprocity to be 0.22 on Twitter.
+More recently, Gong et al.~\cite{Gong12-imc} explored the evolution of reciprocity and found that Google+'s reciprocity decreases as Google+ evolves.

+Zlati et al.~\cite{Zlati09} and Lopez et al.~\cite{L08pez} discussed the influence of reciprocity on degree correlations.
 Akoglu et al.~\cite{Akoglu12} quantified reciprocity in weighted communication networks (e.g., phone call network).
+Singhal et al.~\cite{Singhal13} studied reciprocity and its evolution in three related \emph{interaction} networks (i.e., chat, trade, and trust networks) which describe behaviors of users in an online game.
+They also found that features extracted from multiple networks can enhance the prediction accuracy of reciprocity.
+Seshadhri et al.~\cite{Seshadhri13} proposed a collection of directed closure metrics for directed networks with reciprocal edges, and they found that reciprocal edges significantly influence the formation of triangles.

 Cheng et al.~\cite{Cheng11} found that reciprocal version has a higher average clustering coefficient than parasocial version in their Twitter interaction network, which implies that friendship networks (e.g., Google+ and Flickr) and the interaction network have different local structures of reciprocal and parasocial edges.
 Hopcroft et al.~\cite{Hopcroft11} found that, in a Twitter follower network, network structure, users' social status and interactions influence the formation of reciprocal edges.

-\myparatight{Predicting reciprocity} Cheng et al.~\cite{Cheng11} treated reciprocity prediction as a supervised learning problem.
-Hopcroft et al.~\cite{Hopcroft11} constructed a semi-supervised learning framework for reciprocity prediction.
+\myparatight{Predicting reciprocal edges} Cheng et al.~\cite{Cheng11} treated reciprocal edge prediction as a supervised learning problem.
+Hopcroft et al.~\cite{Hopcroft11} constructed a semi-supervised learning framework for reciprocal edge prediction.
 These approaches require negative training examples, which are sampled from parasocial edges.
 Unfortunately, these sampled negative examples are also test examples, and some of them will turn to be positive in the test phase, which possibly decreases the generalization performances.
-On the contrary, we identify the reciprocity prediction is better modeled as an outlier detection problem.
+On the contrary, we identify the reciprocal edge prediction is better modeled as an outlier detection problem.

-\myparatight{Differences with other link mining tasks} Reciprocity prediction is related to a few other link mining tasks such as \emph{link prediction} and \emph{link sign prediction}, and \emph{link type prediction}, but they are essentially different.
+\myparatight{Differences with other link mining tasks} reciprocal edge prediction is related to a few other link mining tasks such as \emph{link prediction} and \emph{link sign prediction}.